SEASON KAM

 after he escaped by doing the one thing he knew to survive.

-Season Kam (she/her) is a psychotherapist, writer, and lover of stories of all kinds.
+Season Kam is a psychotherapist, writer, and lover of stories.
 She was born in Singapore and now calls Toronto, Canada home.
-Season has been writing and creating her entire life, and believes our innate creativity connects us to possibility and transformation.
-Her work has been published in Imprint Magazine.
 When she isn't chasing her kids around, she can usually be found on a long walk.
+Her previous work is published in Imprint Magazine.